pymupdf/PyMuPDF/docs/app4.rst

 .. rubric:: Footnotes

 .. [#f1] MuPDF supports "deep-copying" objects between PDF documents.
 To avoid duplicate data in the target, it uses so-called "graftmaps", like a form of scratchpad: for each object to be copied, its :data:`xref` number is looked up in the graftmap.
 If found, copying is skipped.
 Otherwise, the new :data:`xref` is recorded and the copy takes place.
-PyMuPDF makes use of this technique in two places so far: :meth:`Document.insertPDF` and :meth:`Page.showPDFpage`.
+PyMuPDF makes use of this technique in two places so far: :meth:`Document.insert_pdf` and :meth:`Page.show_pdf_page`.
 This process is fast and very efficient, because it prevents multiple copies of typically large and frequently referenced data, like images and fonts.
 However, you may still want to consider using garbage collection (option 4) in any of the following cases:

     1. The target PDF is not new / empty: grafting does not check for resource types that already existed (e.g. images, fonts) in the target document
-    2. Using :meth:`Page.showPDFpage` for more than one source document: each grafting occurs **within one source** PDF only, not across multiple.
+    2. Using :meth:`Page.show_pdf_page` for more than one source document: each grafting occurs **within one source** PDF only, not across multiple.